Where everything's made with love

 Add the bacon pieces and use a rubber spatula to combine the tasty ingredients with the dressing.
 Put this pretty salad into a serving bowl and lavish on the pepitas for garnish.
 I love using a simple glass bowl to serve this recipe because it is a treat for our eyes.

-See how the ingredients cut into evenly sized pieces make each forkful a delightful combo?
+See how cutting the ingredients into evenly sized pieces makes each forkful a delightful combo?

 Pepitas are a perfect garnish for this broccoli and cauliflower salad!
 They are the roasted seeds from specific hull-less pumpkin varieties.

-They are packed with flavor and a bit of salt and are extremely nutritious.
-Plus, pepitas are bigger and prettier than sunflower seeds (and much more fun to say!), so I think they are a super attractive addition!!
+They are packed with flavor, a bit of salt, and are extremely nutritious.
+Plus, pepitas are bigger and prettier than sunflower seeds (and much more fun to say!)

 PRINTABLE RECIPE CARD